-This TRS includes technical information that required subsequent calculations to derive subtotals, totals and weighted averages.
+This Report includes technical information that required subsequent calculations to derive subtotals, totals and weighted averages.
 Such calculations inherently involve a degree of rounding and consequently introduce a margin of error.
 Where these occur, the QPs consider them immaterial.

-2.9 Important Notice
+2.10 Important Notice

-This TRS is intended to be used by International Tower Hill Mines Ltd. subject to the terms and conditions of its agreements with BBA USA Inc. and the relevant consulting firms.
-Such agreements permit International Tower Hill Mines Ltd. to file this TRS as a Technical Report Summary with the SEC's new mining rules under subpart 1300 and item 601 (96)(B)(iii) of the Regulation S-K (SK-1300).
-Any other use of this TRS by any third party is at that party's sole risk.
-The user of this document should ensure that this is the most recent TRS for the property as it is not valid if a new TRS has been issued.
+This Report is intended to be used by International Tower Hill Mines Ltd. subject to the terms and conditions of its agreements with BBA Inc. and the relevant Qualified Persons.
+Such agreements permit International Tower Hill Mines Ltd. to file this Report as a Technical Report with Canadian Securities Regulatory Authorities, pursuant to provincial securities legislation.
+Except for the purposes legislated under provincial securities laws, any other use of this Report by any third party is at that party's sole risk.
+The user of this document should ensure that this is the most recent Report for the property as it is not valid if a new Report has been issued.

-2.10 Acknowledgements
+2.11 Acknowledgements

 The authors would like to acknowledge the general support provided by the THM management and Alaska development team personnel during this assignment.
-The TRS benefitted from the knowledge and specific input of the following individuals:
+The Report benefitted from the knowledge and specific input of the following individuals: